Henrik Furuseth

 Henrik Furuseth (Eidsvoll April 24, 1996) is a Norwegian former racing driver.
 He won the U.S. F2000 National Championship in the National Class in 2012.

 Racing career

-Henrik started karting when he was 6 years old.
+Henrik started karting when he was six years old.
 He raced his way through the ranks until 2010.
-In 2010 he made his formula racing debut in the Norwegian Formula Basic.
+In 2010, he made his formula racing debut in the Norwegian Formula Basic.
 He was ranked third in the championship in his Ford powered Van Diemen.
-In his second season in Formula Basic he not only won the Norwegian championship but also the Norwegian cup.
+In his second season in Formula Basic, he not only won the Norwegian championship but also the Norwegian cup.

-In 2012 he made his debut in American autosport in the U.S. F2000 National Championship.
+In 2012, Furuseth made his debut in American autosport in the U.S. F2000 National Championship.
 Henrik raced for Cape Motorsports w/ Wayne Taylor Racing in a Mazda powered Van Diemen DP06 Formula Enterprises.
 He took his first win in the second race of the season at Sebring.
-During his debut season he took another six wins and a total of nine podium finishes.
+During his debut season, he took another six wins and a total of nine podium finishes.
 But it took until the last round of the season to secure the championship over Mark Eaton.